-Compasses have small magnetic needle suspended in fluid that rotates freely around a fixed axle until it settles pointing towards magnetic north.
+Compasses have a small magnetic needle suspended in fluid that rotates freely around a fixed axis until it settles pointing towards magnetic north.

 Switching between hemispheres is another common problem with compasses.
 A northern hemisphere compass doesn’t work in the southern hemisphere and vice versa (unless you have a special compass that can do both).

 And once the fluid around the needle gets a bubble in it or leaks, the game is over.
 The compass is unlikely to be accurate or work ever again.
 Unfortunately, it’s a common problem when traveling.

 Users also have to be aware of magnetic variations and how far off north they are at any given time.
 The adjustment introduces another degree of human error into the situation.

 All that said, people do love compasses.
 They’re something most people are comfortable with and used to.
 Just be aware of some of the issues around using them.
 Don’t forget to fasten your compass securely to your map case or neck so you don’t lose it!